alan-turing-institute/DTBase/docs/DeveloperDocs.md

 ### Running the tests

-1. Tests can now be run by locally by running `python -m pytest`.
+Tests can now be run by locally by running `python -m pytest`.
+You do need the PostgreSQL server to be running for them, but the tests automatically spin up a fresh database session, backend instance, and frontend instance.

 ### Running the backend API